- 2.5mm hex wrench

 - Use a 2.5mm hex wrench to remove all twelve screws from the bottom face of the printer, then remove the bottom face itself.

-- Disconnect the ribbon from the Victoria Board.
+- Disconnect the ribbon from the motherboard.
 Note that the ribbon is mounted beneath the board.

 - At this point you can put on nitrile/vinyl gloves.